debpal/SuomiGeoData/docs/installation.rst

 Create a Python environment
 -----------------------------

-Suppose your environment name is my_env, and you can create it by using the following steps through Anaconda distribution.
+Suppose your environment name is `env_sgd`, and you can create it by using the following steps through Anaconda distribution.

 .. code-block:: console

-    conda create --name my_env
+    conda create --name env_sgd
-    conda activate my_env
+    conda activate env_sgd
     conda install pip